Collected Works ✏️ Vancouver

 8:23 AM

 Dr. Rexroth is staring down at me with his usual intensity.
-He says drily, “Don’t mess it up this time, Matthew,” and drops the exam instructions, front facing downward, on my desk.
+Although his lips are pressed tight, I distinctly hear him say, “Don’t mess it up this time, Matthew.”
+He drops the exam instructions, front facing downward, on my desk.
 The piece of paper is violet, unlike the white sheets dropped onto the desks by the professors of Sociology and History.

 8:29 AM